Search engine marketing professionals working with web developers know the frustration of communicating the importance of SEO requirements.

 - Using font-awesome instead of SVG fonts.

-- Not including the alt text option for image uploads.
+- Not including the alt text descriptions for images.

 - When site redesign decisions are made without consulting analytics.
 Poor decisions made based on opinions or feelings instead of relying on data.